-The HT-water cools cylinder liners, cylinder heads and the first stage of the charge air cooler.
-The LT-water cools the second stage of the charge air cooler and the lubricating oil.
+For engines operating in normal conditions the HT-water is cooling the cylinders (jacket) and the first stage of the low pressure 2-stage charge air cooler.
+The LT-water is cooling the lubricating oil cooler, the second stage of the low pressure 2-stage charge air cooler and the high pressure 1-stage charge air cooler.